-- 5.1 Relevant stakeholders have been consulted during the drafting of the Empty Homes Strategy 2015-2020 - 5.2 Relevant empty property owners have been offered advice and assistance multiple times, prior to enforcement consideration and such assistance will continue to be offered. - 5.3 Where a compulsory purchase orders are made, the relevant public notices will be published.
+5.1 Relevant stakeholders have been consulted during the drafting of the Empty Homes Strategy 2015-2020

+- 5.2 The relevant empty property owners have been offered advice and assistance multiple times, prior to enforcement consideration and such assistance will continue to be offered. - 5.3 Where a compulsory purchase order is made, the relevant public notices will be published.